algolia/instantsearch/docs/src/getting-started/migration.md

 If you're using this, and have suggestions, [please get in touch](https://github.com/algolia/vue-instantsearch/issues/new?template=v2_feedback.md).

-3. `ais-state-results`

-This widget is new, but still waiting for reviews and will be added in a next version of the alpha.

-If you have a good, or better naming idea for this, [please get in touch](https://github.com/algolia/vue-instantsearch/issues/new?template=v2_feedback.md).

-4. changing props on `ais-instant-search`.
+4. changing props on `ais-instant-search`

-In this beta it isn't possible to change props on `ais-instant-search`.
-The next alpha will have handling will handle all prop changes, except `searchFunction` and `routing`.
-If you have a need for those to be changed as well, [please get in touch](https://github.com/algolia/vue-instantsearch/issues/new?template=v2_feedback.md).
+It is possible to change props on `ais-instant-search`, except `routing`.
+If you have a need for that to be changed as well, [please get in touch](https://github.com/algolia/vue-instantsearch/issues/new?template=v2_feedback.md).